SarpedonTD/sarpedontd.github.io/_posts/2022-10-20-On-Discord-and-PPK.md

 For VOID Azure Table backs the initial ingress of KM and PPK events.
 I'll leave the schema for a different time.
 And we creatively use Google Sheets as the OLAP store.
 The reason for these two picks is mainly due to cost and ease of maintenance.
-Each PPK event is written to a google sheet dedicated to a specific month for all VOID, and a separate sheet for the pilot's corp.
+Each PPK event is eventually written to a google sheet dedicated to a specific month for all VOID, and a separate sheet for the pilot's corp.
 This allows corp's to build thier own unique systems without having to re-create all the other parts.

 ## Adding PPK Events via Discord